Joshua152/taSetup/README.md

 The program automatically puts each file in a folder with the name of the student and renames the file to get rid of the "(#)" within the file name

+## Download

+Click on the latest release on the releases panel (should be on the right) and download the correct binary for your machine

+Windows: taSetup.exe
+Mac (with Intel): taSetup-macIntel
+Mac (with Apple Silicon): taSetup-m1

 ## Setup

 **If getting message about insufficient permissions run this command inside folder with the taSetup file:**